 add a comment

-2) Commentaries on the state of publishing (self-published and otherwise) and connections between writer and reader will appear at Infinite House of Books, since those areas are its focus.
+2) Commentaries on the state of publishing (self-published and otherwise), and connections between writer and reader will be here at this blog for the time being.

 Thank you all for your continued support since 2000.